felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 ## 1. Enable HubRise on Just Eat Takeaway

 As a first step, you need to contact your Just Eat Takeaway support and ask them to activate the API integration for your stores.
 Include [support@hubrise.com](mailto:support@hubrise.com) and your Just Eat account manager in the email recipients.
-Include the following information in your email:

-> - The API workflow you want to activate: **POSAPI**
-> - The POS system you want to connect: **HubRise**
-> - The type of connection to set up: **Primary**
-> - Use the Just Eat Takeaway Restaurant ID as Restaurant ExtID in your configuration.
-> - The URL link to your restaurant store on the Just Eat website.
-For example: [https://www.just-eat.ch/en/menu/blaqk-2](https://www.just-eat.ch/en/menu/blaqk-2).
-> - Your HubRise location name and identifier.
-For example: `Fast Pizza Baker Street z6q31-0`.
+You can use this email template and replace the sections in bold:

+> Hi,
 >
+> Please activate the API integration for my restaurant:
+>
+> - URL of my restaurant: **include link to your restaurant on the Just Eat website, for example: `https://www.just-eat.ch/en/menu/blaqk-2`**
+> - Restaurant ExtID: use my Just Eat Takeaway ID
+> - API workflow to activate: POSAPI
+> - POS system to connect: HubRise
+> - Type of connection: Primary
+> - HubRise location: **include name and identifier, for example: `Fast Pizza Baker Street z6q31-0`**
+>
-> We need the Just Eat Takeaway ID to finalise the connection.
-We also need access to the Just Eat Takeaway back office to enter product ref codes autonomously.
+> We also need access to the Just Eat Takeaway back office to enter product ref codes autonomously.
+>
+> Kindly provide the Just Eat Takeaway ID so that we can finalise the connection with HubRise.
+>
+> Best,

-With this information in hand, Just Eat Takeaway will enable the HubRise integration for your store and provide you with the Just Eat Takeaway identification code, for example: `8736550`.
-You need this ID to connect the Just Eat Takeaway Bridge to HubRise.
+Just Eat Takeaway will enable the HubRise integration for your store and provide you with a Just Eat Takeaway ID, for example: `8736550`.
+You need this ID to connect Just Eat Takeaway Bridge to HubRise.

-## 2. Map Product Ref Codes
+## 2. Map Products Ref Codes

-Most apps require a ref code for each product to identify every item and process orders correctly.
-As a result, each item on your Just Eat Takeaway menu should have a corresponding product ref code.
+Most apps require products ref codes to process orders correctly.
+You can either enter products ref codes manually in the Just Eat Takeaway back office, or ask their support team to enter them for you.

 For more information, see [Map Ref Codes](/apps/just-eat-takeaway/connect-hubrise).

 ## 3. Connect the Bridge